xenses/nanotest-py/README.md

 /usr/bin/nanotest
 ```

-And you may also wish to uninstall the old nanotest module(s).
-They
+You should also uninstall the old nanotest module(s), which will be at
-will be at one or both of these paths:
+one or both of these paths:

 ```
 /usr/lib/python3.2/site-packages/nanotest*